ttirtawi/cdk-template-eks/README.md

 1. First you need to have AWS CLI in your environment.
 You can refer to [this link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS Command Line Interface.

     - You also need to prepare the IAM user with Access/Secret key.
 The user must have privileges to provision CloudFormation and other related resources.
-For development you can temporarily assign `AdminsitratorPolicy`.
+For development you can temporarily assign `AdministratorAccess`.
     - Configure AWS CLI using `aws configure`.

 2. Second, you must install NodeJS for installing CDK.